Schools are complex organisations to lead. The role of school principal is one of the most complex leadership roles in organisations today.

 So, let's assume you are a school principal who recognizes that you need a team to help you lead your school through these challenging times.
 Where to start?

-It always starts with the work.
+It always starts with the work

 Most teams spend most of their time working on technical problems that are owned by one or two team members.
 These meetings tend to be a series of report outs or quick resolutions and/or move to action.
 They are useful and necessary but need to be short and sharp with clear actions and accountabilities.
 To do the deeper learning work required to address the more complex, adaptive challenges that schools face today, the team need a clearly articulated interdependent task that they own together.

-The interdependent task will reflect the vision and strategy for the school, focused on resolving the tension inherent in perceived polarities such as equity and excellence, learning and wellbeing, accountability and care.
-When teams are collaborating on this deeper, learning work, they need the capacity and time to step into the space of not knowing, feeling safe to be vulnerable with their colleagues.
 Having a clear interdependent task gives the meeting the purpose and meaning that makes this vulnerability worth the risk.
 Leaders can begin reimagining what their team could be, focused around the two or three big challenges, that if addressed would make the biggest difference to the learning and well-being of your students?
 This requires engaging one or two trusted colleagues in a dialogue to explore what the interdependent tasks may be.

 A compelling purpose as a guiding light

 Clarifying the interdependent task of the team into a compelling purpose provides a key scaffold/structure to bind the team and guide the agenda.
 A compelling purpose for a team is clear (team members have a shared common sense of what success looks like), consequential (it makes a material difference to the vision and strategy) and challenging (there is stretch, and learning embedded in the task).
-To craft a compelling purpose is not a simple task.
-It requires you capture the unique value-add of the team; the work that only this team can do.
-Experience suggests that this work is best done with a small group of confidants that the school principal can test ideas with before getting the team to work on the draft statement and make it their own.
-When done well, a compelling purpose will help to create the conditions for superb collaboration, giving the team members a reason to overcome their individual competence compulsion and learn from and with their colleagues.

 A good scaffold for a compelling purpose statement is: